jheffat/-FiXOR/README.md

 >It is a script written in Python that encrypts any type of file.
 The new version comes with a more sophisticated AES-128 encryption, which is one reason the name "FiXOR" changed to "FiAES".
 The previous version 2.50 only worked with a simple XOR encryption, in the new version you can choose to encrypt a file with AES or XOR.
 Executable Download([http://icodexys.com](http://icodexys.com/)).

 When the file is encrypted, metadata is stored inside the file.
 The metadata contains original information such as the size, name, date, password(hashed by BCrypt) etc...
-Its execution must be with the parameters detailed below:
+Parameters detailed below:

 ## ------USAGE: